 That John Carpenter is a great director there is no doubt.
 That he’s also had some major misfires in his career is equally true.
 The ’90s were not particularly kind to the man behind such classics as The Thing, The Fog and Christine.
 Vampires isn’t an argument against that statement, but it has its charms.
 After the disaster that was Escape From L.A., Carpenter seriously considered retiring from filmmaking but this script landed at his feet and the idea of making a Howard Hawks-style western with vampires sounded like too much fun.

 The story revolves around a group of killers hired by the Vatican to wipe out vampires hiding out in the western part of the United States.
 They are led by a clearly-having-fun James Woods and ultimately run into the original vampire (created by the Catholic church after a botched exorcism) who seeks a magic statue that will allow him to live in sunlight.
-The story is big-time dumb, and Carpenter is a long way from his glory days, but it's still pretty entertaining and worth a watch.
-You can read my full review here.
+The story is big-time dumb, and Carpenter is a long way from his glory days, but it’s still pretty entertaining and worth a watch.

 Deadwood: The Movie